 Add task lighting wherever you are likely to be doing something that depends on good vision.
 Kitchens and bathrooms are a given, but don’t forget that your favorite reading chair needs a lamp beside it to avoid eyestrain.
 If you don’t have a lot of space on a work surface, consider where you can add strip lighting.
 Under the cabinets in a kitchen is a good example.

 For extra credit, use spot lighting to accentuate special features, such as art, flower arrangements or particularly interesting vignettes.
 Try using small canister lights in hidden places.
 They’re cheap and can even be hung on the wall.
-Put one very low, behind a big indoor tree.
+Put one on the floor, behind a big indoor tree.
 The play of shadows on the wall is wonderful and interesting.
 You can use these close to drapery too, as long as they don’t have halogen bulbs.
-The halogens throw off a tremendous amount of heat and can be a fire hazard.
+The halogens throw off a tremendous